Hybrid Manager HA/DR recovery

 velero get backups \--selector velero.io/storage-location=recovery

-Typically, the latest available completed backup would be chosen to recover from.
+Typically, you choose the latest available completed backup to recover from.
 Note the Velero backup name, as well as the date and time (UTC), as both are required for a restore.

 Example: